Yixin-Hu/TetWild/README.md

 <!--<img src="images/new.png" alt="drawing" style="width:25px;"/> New features-->

 ## Dataset
-Here is pre-generated tetmeshes and the extracted surface meshes for research-purpose usage.
+Here is pre-generated tetmeshes and the extracted surface meshes for research-purpose usage. **Please kindly cite our paper when using our pre-generated data.**

 - Input: [Thingi10k](https://ten-thousand-models.appspot.com/)